 To learn more about how PSC can optimize your cement or lime kiln operation, please fill out the contact form below.

 The PSC-42 Series of simple, 2-wire loop powered sensors offer on-board emissivity adjustment, multiple wavelength options and wide temperature ranges.
 Ideal for industrial and OEM machine building applications with wide temperature range of -40°C to 2500°C.

-The PSC-40 Series provides accurate temperature measurement from -40 to 2500°C in diverse industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.
+The PSC-40 Series is a two-wired, loop-powered sensor which provides accurate temperature measurement from -40 to 2500°C. Also available in fiber optic.
+Industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.